-The ABCC advised our Office that its default position is to have service of examination notices effected by ABCC inspectors where possible.
+In response to our previous report, the ABCC advised our Office that its default position is to have service of examination notices effected by ABCC inspectors where possible.
 The ABCC advised that to address consistency, it created a template letter of instruction for further engagement of sub agents.
 We will continue to monitor this issue at future reviews.